yudopr/SimpleParticles/README.md

 ### TODO
 ~1.
 Change to class based ES6~
+~2.
+Implement function addParticle to add a new group of particle in the SVG~

-2. Fix the blipped particles on loopOut cycle, not happening on loopOut pingpong
+3. Fix the blipped particles on loopOut cycle, not happening on loopOut pingpong
-3. Add shape type to have rectangle, text or img
+4. Add shape type to have rectangle, text or img
-4. Fix smooth opacity per particle
+5. Fix smooth opacity per particle
-5. Add interaction detection to reset idle timer
+6. Add interaction detection to reset idle timer